First time in the studio? Try starting with 1 week of unlimited classes for $30! Not a bad deal eh?

 Where do I start?

 If it's your first time, download the free Mindbody app and make yourself a profile.
-Or feel free to stop by the studio anytime we're open, or just come in 15 minutes before your first class.
-You don't have to Sign up for classes to come in and enjoy class but it is helpful for us to plan!
-We'll take your payment, show you around the place, and then you can get your yoga on!
-Please note: our classes start right on time and we cannot allow anyone in late out of respect for the teacher and the yogis that are getting their meditation on.
+Or feel free to call or stop by the studio anytime we're open and we'll help get you all ready to go.
+COVID-19 Update: As of 1/18/21 Maricopa County requires pre-registration for class and a maximum of 25% capacity for yoga classes.
+Some of our classes regularly fill up so it's important to pre-book your class!
+When you come in, we'll get you checked in, show you around the place, and then you can get your yoga on!
+Please note: our classes start right on time and we cannot allow anyone in late out of respect for the teacher and the yogis that have begun their meditation time.

 We recommend trying a Basics, Gentle, or Mindful movement class if it's your first time doing yoga or it's been a while.
 Basics, Gentle, and Mindful movement classes are great for beginners and will include slow and relaxing, but with a little stretching, movement strengthening, and balancing.
 You can also try our Yin yoga classes for just deep stretching or our Rest and restore and Nidra classes for a more restful, meditative practice.
 Classes with 'Flow' in the name (like Slow flow and Vinyasa flow) are going to be more of a workout and are recommended for those with experience.
 Want a more active class but you're new to yoga or just getting back into it?
 Try Intro to flow or Gentle flow!